ecmwf-lab/climetlab-script-web/README.md

 - Open your browser and navigate to `http://127.0.0.1:3000`
 - Changes in the frontend will automatically reflect here.
 - Changes in the backend will require a restart of flask server.
+- Use Makefile commands for improved development experience (`make help`).
+- A pre-commit hook performs linting, formatting, testing, and test coverage.

 ### Prepare For Deployment